caikmoraes/caikmoraes/README.md

 ### About me

-- 🖥️ I’m currently working at Arista Digital LTDA as a Java Development Intern
+- 🖥️ I’m currently working at Arista Digital LTDA as a Java Analyst
 - 📚 I’m currently learning about Flutter and cross plataform development
 - 🎓 I'll graduate in 2023.
 - 🐧 I love Linux